 Director of Response Operations

-Griffith has a master’s degree (with honors) in Emergency Management and Disaster Preparedness from American Military University, and a bachelor’s degree in Psychology from the University of Central Florida.
-He is also a distinguished graduate of the U.S. Air Force Reserve Officer Training Corps graduate and an active member of several professional associations, reflecting his commitment to continuous learning and professional development.
+Don is academically accomplished with a master’s degree from American Military University and a bachelor’s degree from the University of Central Florida.
+He is a distinguished Air Force Reserve Officer Training Corps graduate and an active member of several professional associations, reflecting his commitment to continuous learning and professional development.

 In his tenure at IEM, Don has been instrumental in deploying experts for various disaster responses and overseeing significant projects.
 He played a pivotal role in creating IEM Air, a division specializing in disaster air response missions.
 He also transformed the Federal Emergency Management Agency’s airfield assessment program.
 His innovative approaches have led to cost savings and enhanced efficiencies in disaster response operations.
 Don’s expertise and strategic leadership remain invaluable assets to IEM and its diverse emergency management initiatives.